 The terms sensitivity and specificity are used when evaluating the accuracy of medical testing.
 Sensitivity is the ability to identify someone as having a disease who truly has the disease.
 In other words, you have COVID and the test comes back positive.

-Whereas, specificity is the ability to identify those who do not have the disease when they truly do not have the disease.
+Meanwhile, specificity is the ability to identify those who do not have the disease when they truly do not have the disease.
 In other words, you do not have COVID and the test says you do not have COVID.

-Under section 564 of the Federal Food, Drug, and Cosmetic Act, The F.D.A. commissioner may allow unapproved medical products to be used in an emergency to diagnose, treat, or prevent serious or life-threatening conditions.
+Under section 564 of the Federal Food, Drug, and Cosmetic Act, The FDA commissioner may allow unapproved medical products to be used in an emergency to diagnose, treat, or prevent serious or life-threatening conditions.

 According to the authors, this critical question is unclear.
 They state that it is unknown whether the test results are calibrated against a known positive such as a person who is defined as ill with COVID by an independent panel.
 The Emergency Use Authorization allows the test to be tested against a reference standard that has been authorized, such as a reference reverse-transcriptase-polymerase-chain (RT-PCR) reaction test on a known positive.